-My conservative and diversified retirement portfolio again returned double digits for the year.
-Every single one of my holdings, across asset classes, gained.
+My conservative and diversified retirement portfolio once again returned double digits for the year.
+All of my holdings gained, except for intermediate bonds and gold.

-If you’re a seasoned investor, you know not to construct a retirement strategy based on back-to-back double-digit returns.
-We have been extremely fortunate to see such a scenario unfold, and it may not repeat anytime soon.
+If you’re a seasoned investor, you know not to construct a retirement strategy based on continued double-digit returns.
+We have been very fortunate to see such a scenario unfold, and it won’t go on forever.

 For retirees living off assets, caution is always advised.
-I’ve been in a defensive posture for most of my investing life, holding a roughly 50/50 stock/bond asset allocation.
-Historically I’ve held a large stockpile of cash too — more than two years of living expenses.
-As you’ll see, that positioning was helpful to us last year.
+I’ve been in a defensive posture for most of my investing life, holding a roughly equal stock/bond asset allocation.

 |% of Portfolio